jessedobbelaere/fork-cms-module-backgrounds/README.md

 4. Go to `Settings > Modules`.
 Click on the install button next to the backgrounds module.
 5. Have fun!

+## HTML & CSS

+The widget generates a div.
+To set the div as a background, I used some css.
+[Here's a quick codepen example](http://codepen.io/anon/pen/PwjqVN) to do this for a page header.

 ## Bugs

 If you encounter any bugs, please create an issue and I'll try to fix it (or feel free to fix it yourself with a pull-request).